-- Denial of Service (DoS): Ransomware groups launch denial of service attacks that shut down a victim’s public websites.
+- Denial of Service (DoS): Ransomware groups launch denial-of-service attacks that shut down a victim’s public websites.

 - Harassment: Cybercriminals contact customers, business partners, employees, and media to tell them the organization was hacked.

 While it’s rare for one organization to be the victim of all four techniques, ransomware operators have been engaging in additional approaches when victims don’t pay up after data encryption and theft.
 In 2021, cybercriminals released the names and proof of compromise for approximately 2,500 victims — up 85% from the previous year.
-RaaS sponsors sell startup kits and support services to emerging threat actors, which make launching ransomware attacks almost as easy as using an online auction site.
+RaaS sponsors sell startup kits and support services to emerging threat actors, which makes launching ransomware attacks almost as easy as using an online auction site.

 The Ransomware Trajectory